hopeatina/neuromosaic/docs/frontend.md

 # Frontend Development Guide

-This guide covers the development and customization of the NeuraMosaic dashboard interface.
+This guide covers the development and customization of the Neuromosaic dashboard interface.

 ## Architecture Overview